slateci/slateci.github.io/_docs/reference/science-dmz/general-concepts.md

 A [SLATE Edge Cluster](http://fasterdata.es.net/science-dmz/DTN/) also provides the basic active measurement defined in the Science DMZ design pattern by providing one or more [perfSONAR testpoints](http://docs.perfsonar.net/install_options.html).
-The SLATE [perfSONAR](https://www.perfsonar.net/) implementation alloss the use of the dedicated [perfSONAR](https://www.perfsonar.net/) environment or the ability to bring up ephemeral SLATE testpoints.
+The SLATE [perfSONAR](https://www.perfsonar.net/) implementation allows the use of the dedicated [perfSONAR](https://www.perfsonar.net/) environment or the ability to bring up ephemeral SLATE testpoints.